-The entire process is carried out on cloud-based crowdfunding sites such as StartEngine, Wefunder, EquityNet, and many others.
-These crowdfunding platforms have allowed for equity crowdfunding investment to go digital, fostering a more open and liberal way of financing.
-Unlike traditional methods of raising capital for startups and early-stage companies (which rely on equity investments from a small group of accredited investors), equity crowdfunding targets a broader group of individual investors.
+The process is facilitated by crowdfunding platforms such as StartEngine, Wefunder, or Republic.
+These crowdfunding platforms have allowed for equity crowdfunding investments to go digital, fostering a more open and democratized means of financing.
+Unlike traditional methods of raising capital for startups and early-stage companies (which typically rely on equity investments from a small group of accredited investors), equity crowdfunding targets a broader group of individual investors.

 Equity Crowdfunding is Security-Based